googleapis/google-api-nodejs-client/src/apis/oslogin/README.md

 # oslogin

 > You can use OS Login to manage access to your VM instances using IAM roles.
-For more information, read [OS Login](/compute/docs/oslogin/).

 ## Installation